JBS paid $11 million in ransom after hackers shut down meat plants

 JBS was the victim of a ransomware attack last week that temporarily halted operations at its nine beef processing plants in the United States and caused disruptions at other facilities.
 The FBI attributed the attack to a Russian-linked ransomware group known as both REvil and Sodinokibi.

-JBS got many of its plants operating again by the end of last week, but the company told the Journal it decided to pay the ransom to lower the consequences for its customers, including farmers and restaurants.
+The payment was first reported by The Wall Street Journal.
+JBS got many of its plants operating again by the end of last week, but Nogueira said it decided to make the payment to “prevent any potential risk” for customers.

 Ransomware attacks have dramatically increased across the country in the past two years, and have recently hit high-profile targets including JBS and major pipeline Colonial Pipeline.
 The latter caused long lines and gas shortages at the pumps on the East Coast and sent government regulators scrambling to crack down on cybersecurity in both public and private realms.